 Most contractors offer a warranty or guarantee on their work, and it’s important to know ahead of time what it covers and how long it will remain in effect.
 Additionally, the materials used on your home may have a manufacturer’s warranty, and you should request a copy of this information before construction begins.

 #15 “How do we resolve any disagreements?”

-“Little issues do come up,” Gouker said.
+“Little issues do come up,” Craig Gouker, Manager of Craig Gouker Roofing in Pittsburgh, said.
 “If you can, research how problems were handled and how the customer felt after it was resolved.”

-If your contractor admits that there has been a dispute or two in his past, this isn’t necessarily a red flag so long as he treated the situation respectfully.
+If your contractor admits to previous disputes, this isn’t necessarily a red flag – so long as he handled the situation professionally.

 “When disputes happen, give the contractor the opportunity to fix it,” suggested Kelly.

-This may seem like a hefty list, but communication between contractors and homeowners is key.
+This may seem like a hefty list, but it’s key to have good communication between contractors and homeowners.
 You should also be prepared for contractors to have their own list of questions to ask you.

 “A contractor that asks questions is trying to uncover what you really want, but one that just nods and agrees with anything you say is not.
-They’re not really diagnosing the problem and getting to the heart of what you need,” Istueta said.
+They’re not really diagnosing the problem and getting to the heart of what you need,” Ariel Istueta, Director of Marketing for Istueta Roofing in Miami, said.

 An open dialogue helps ensure that both parties are staying on top of the project, and are setting clear and reasonable expectations of how the project will go.

 “Customers and contractors both have to be fair with one another, and your expectations have to be realistic,” Gouker noted.